loosolab/Datenanalyse-2021/wp3/README.md

 Known issues and limitations
 ----------------------------
 pysam does only work correctly under Linux operating systems, as it is a requirement for the clustering script it will probably not work on windows.
+ProfileSimilarity.py is currently unable to use family clusering when processing multiple input files and the colormap shows decimals when there is little overlap despite it making not biological sense.

 # Example plots